cee-studio/cee-std-ns/README.md

 ## It's optimized for the following use cases:
-1. If you need a simple C style containers for data oriented programming, and have the full control of how memory are allocated and freed.
+1. If you need simple C style containers for data oriented programming, and have the full control of how memory are allocated and freed.

-2. If you want to develop your own dynamic typed scripting languages but you don't want reinvent a runtime system.
+2. If you want to develop your own dynamic typed scripting languages but you don't want to reinvent a runtime system.

 ## How to use it ?